 Jat leaders head to Delhi to meet Chidambaram

-Amroha: While the Jat community continues to disrupt rail services here demanding quotas in government jobs, president of the All India Jat Arakshan Samiti (AIJAS) Yashpal Malik left for Delhi along with other Jat leaders on Saturday to hold talks with the central government over their demand.
+Amroha (Uttar Pradesh): While the Jat community continues to disrupt rail services here demanding quotas in government jobs, president of the All India Jat Arakshan Samiti (AIJAS) Yashpal Malik left for Delhi along with other Jat leaders Saturday to hold talks with the central government over their demand.

 He has been leading protests along railway tracks in Amroha, some 300 km from Lucknow, since March 5.

 "We have made it clear that we will continue with our demonstrations till the central government takes adequate measures to comply with our demand.
 As of now, we will continue with our agitation in Amroha and will not target other places.

 "However, if no steps are taken by the union government for giving reservation to Jats under OBC (Other Backward Classes) category in central services, we will intensify our agitation that would spread across the country and will not remain confined to Uttar Pradesh or Haryana," he said.

 The Allahabad High Court Friday issued stern directives to the Uttar Pradesh government to ensure restoration of rail services that were being disrupted due to the agitation by the Jat community.

 Demanding their inclusion in the list of OBCs in government job quota, the Jat protesters have been blockading key rail routes in western Uttar Pradesh.